NVIDIA/NeMo/README.md

 First, our configuration setup assumes that the `/opt/NeMo/nemo_megatron_launcher/auto_configurator`, `/opt/NeMo/nemo_megatron_launcher/launch_scripts` and `/opt/FasterTransformer` directories have been copied from the container to the local file system.

-The first parameter that must be set is the `bignlp_hp_tool_path` parameter inside the `conf/config.yaml` file.
-This parameter must point to the absolute path where the `bignlp-hp-tool` repository is stored in the file system.
+The first parameter that must be set is the `nemo_megatron_hp_tool_path` parameter inside the `conf/config.yaml` file.
+This parameter must point to the absolute path where the `nemo-megatron-hp-tool` repository is stored in the file system.
 Additionally, if using a Slurm-based cluster, the config file in the `conf/cluster/bcm.yaml` subfolder has the parameters to set the generic cluster related information, such as the `partition` or `account` parameters.

-The `bignlp_hp_tool_path` parameter will automatically be mounted to the container at the same path as in the local file system.
+The `nemo_megatron_hp_tool_path` parameter will automatically be mounted to the container at the same path as in the local file system.
 Any additional directories that should be mounted must be specified using the `container_mounts` parameter.
 If the paths contain the colon character (`:`), the code will assume both the source and destination paths are provided.
 Otherwise, the given paths will be mounted to the same path inside the container.

-The `bignlp_scripts_path` and `fastertransformer_path` must point to the path where bignlp-scripts and FasterTransformer directories are located in the local file system.
+The `nemo_megatron_scripts_path` and `fastertransformer_path` must point to the path where nemo_megatron_launcher and FasterTransformer directories are located in the local file system.
 The locations specified in the default config should be valid if `/opt` was extracted correctly.
 Next, the `data_dir` value must point to the path where the training dataset is located.
 Note that the dataset